Danelaw: Chronology

-875 − The Danes settled in Dorset, well inside of Alfred's Kingdom of Wessex, but Alfred quickly made peace with them.
+875 − The Danes settled in Dorset, well inside Alfred's Kingdom of Wessex, but Alfred quickly made peace with them.

 876 − The Danes broke the peace when they captured the fortress of Wareham, followed by a similar capture of Exeter in 877.

 877 − Alfred laid in a siege, while the Danes waited for reinforcements from Scandinavia.
 Unfortunately for the Danes, the fleet of reinforcements encountered a storm and lost more than 100 ships, and the Danes were forced to return to East Mercia in the north.

 878 − In January, Guthrum led an attack against Wessex that sought to capture Alfred while he wintered in Chippenham.
 Another Danish army landed in south Wales arrived and moved south with the intent of intercepting Alfred should he flee from Guthrum's forces.
 However, they stopped during their march to capture a small fortress at Countisbury Hill, held by a Wessex ealdorman named Odda.
 The Saxons, led by Odda, attacked the Danes while they slept and defeated their superior forces, saving Alfred from being trapped between the two armies.
 Alfred was forced to go into hiding for the rest of the winter and spring of 878 in the Somerset marshes in order to avoid the superior Danish forces.
 In the spring, Alfred was able to gather an army and attacked Guthrum and the Danes at Edington.
 The Danes were defeated and retreated to Chippenham, where the English pursued and laid siege to Guthrum's forces.
 The Danes were unable to hold out without relief and soon surrendered.
 Alfred demanded, as a term of the surrender, that Guthrum become baptised as a Christian, which Guthrum agreed to do, with Alfred acting as his godfather.
 Guthrum was true to his word and settled in East Anglia, at least for a while.

-884 − Guthrum attacked Kent, but was defeated by the English.
-This led to the Treaty of Alfred and Guthrum, which established the boundaries of the Danelaw and allowed for Danish self-rule in the region.
+Between 886 and 890, − The Treaty of Alfred and Guthrum formally comes into action, establishing the boundaries of the Danelaw and allowed for Danish self-rule in the region.